Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 AEAD decryption is at risk of [write-write disclosure](#write-write-disclosure) when the tag does not match.

-Cipher and AEAD outputs are at risk of [write-write disclosure](#write-read-inconsistency) and [write-write disclosure](#write-write-disclosure) if they are implemented by copying the input into the output buffer with `memmove`, then processing the data in place.
+Cipher and AEAD outputs are at risk of [write-read-inconsistency](#write-read-inconsistency) and [write-write disclosure](#write-write-disclosure) if they are implemented by copying the input into the output buffer with `memmove`, then processing the data in place.
 In particular, this approach makes it easy to fully support overlapping, since `memmove` will take care of overlapping cases correctly, which is otherwise hard to do portably (C99 does not offer an efficient, portable way to check whether two buffers overlap).

 **Design decision: the dispatch layer shall allocate an intermediate buffer for cipher and AEAD outputs**.

 ## Design of shared memory protection

-This section explains how Mbed TLS implements the shared memory protection stragegy summarized below.
+This section explains how Mbed TLS implements the shared memory protection strategy summarized below.

 ### Shared memory protection strategy